manageandmore/my_mm/README.md

 ## Components

-The following table gives an overview of the high-level system components the app consists of and what producs or services we use for each.
+The following table gives an overview of the high-level system components the app consists of and what products or services we use for each.

 | Component       | Product or Service    | Link                                               | Pricing              |
 | --------------- | --------------------- | -------------------------------------------------- | -------------------- |